airbnb/billow/README.md

 # billow: inspect the cloud #

+**As-is:** This project is not actively maintained or supported.
+While updates may still be made and we welcome feedback, keep in mind we may not respond to pull requests or issues quickly.

+**Let us know!** If you fork this, or if you use it, or if it helps in anyway, we'd love to hear from you! opensource@airbnb.com

 ## Goal ##

 Query AWS data without API credentials.
 Don't wait for a response.